DeBrusk scores 2 in 3rd, Bruins beat Pens in Winter Classic

 DeBrusk collected a pass from Brad Marchand at the side of the net seconds after a power play expired, spun in front and slipped it behind DeSmith to tie it at the 7:46 mark of the period.

-In an interesting twist to the game’s venue, the Penguins are owned by Fenway Sports Group, which also owns the Red Sox.
+In an interesting twist, the Penguins are owned by Fenway Sports Group, which also owns the Red Sox.
 They were sold to the group that’s headed by principle owner John Henry in December of 2021.

 Led by Bruins’ home anthem singer Todd Angilly, the crowd sang ”Take me out to the Hockey Game” midway into the third period.